Justin Roper

-Justin Parks Roper (born July 28, 1987) is a former American football quarterback who played one season in the Arena Football League (AFL) with the Chicago Rush and Orlando Predators.
-He played college football at Oregon and Montana.
+Justin Parks Roper (born July 28, 1987) is an American former football quarterback.
+He played college football at Oregon and Montana, and professionally in the Arena Football League (AFL) with the Chicago Rush and Orlando Predators.

-Early years
+Early life

 Roper lettered in football, basketball, track and field and swimming for the Buford High School Wolves of Buford, Georgia.
 He was ranked as one of the top 28 quarterbacks in the country after compiling a 12–1 record and an 8-AA league championship in 2005.

 College career

 Roper was redshirted by the Oregon Ducks of the University of Oregon in 2006.
 He made his first collegiate start in the 2007 Sun Bowl on December 31, 2007 against the South Florida Bulls, throwing for four touchdowns and leading the Ducks to a 56–21 victory.
 He finished his career at the University of Oregon with nine touchdown passes and 952 passing yards.

 Roper transferred to the University of Montana in 2009, where he played football for the Montana Grizzlies.
 He also played basketball for the Grizzlies.